Contact

 Required Forms

-• Note: You must submit this form annually if you wish to continue receiving your benefits for that term.
+- Note: You must submit the RFC annually if you wish to continue receiving your benefits for that term.

 IMPORTANT NOTICE: Payments for USHIP/GSHIP are not allowed per VA Policy M28R, Part V, Section A, Chapter 5 Revised November 19, 2015.
 As a result, student veterans that decide to use USHIP/GSHIP will need to cover this cost through means other than VA education benefits.
 Questions regarding this policy should be directed to a student veteran’s Vocational Rehab Counselor.
 For information about waiving your UC Student Health Insurance Plan (SHIP), please contact the UC Irvine Student Health Center.